 How to Create a Budget for Financial Emergencies

 Start by listing all your monthly expenses and categorizing them into necessities and discretionary spending.
-Prioritize necessities, identify areas where you can cut back, and allocate a portion of your budget to savings for emergencies.
+Prioritize necessities, look for areas where you can cut back, and set aside a portion of your budget to savings for emergencies.
 Regularly review and adjust your budget as needed.

 What Should I Do if I Lose My Job and Have No Savings?